 Can my kids try this?

 Absolutely.
 My 8-year-old niece loves the "bad art party" version.
-Screen-free boredom buster that actually builds creativity.
+A screen-free boredom buster that actually enhances creativity.

 Is this better than meditation or walking?